fawazoo/SolarsystemVR_Fawaz/README.md

 Solarsystem was designed for a VR Google cardboard mobile Application using unity.
 Basically an educative demo aimed for primary students.
 The aim is to create an interactive environment for students by introducing technological developement for a vivid experience.
 Using this app gives an environemnt to explore space in a 3d virtual reality.
 The position of camera is placed such that the planets can be viewed at 10-30 degree angle up, with the sun directly above the viewer to give a feel of exploration with a 360 degree view from all sides.
-With audio running on the back and planet information provided on gaze interation and tranformation of planet objects proviing factual info of how planet rotation works.
+With audio running on the back and planet information provided on gaze interation and tranformation of planet objects proviing physical info of how planet rotation works.
 The use of textures similar to real planets and planetary roation gives the imersive feeling.

 ####Steps